9 Truths Exposing a Myth About Body Language

 So next time you see it, don’t be surprised if the person isn’t just comfortably passing the time of day, pensive, or just looking out for us.

-Joe Navarro, M.A. is 25-year veteran of the FBI and the author of What Every Body is Saying, as well as Louder Than Words.
+Joe Navarro, M.A. is 25-year veteran of the FBI and the author of What Every Body is Saying, as well as Louder Than Words and The Dictionary of Body Language.
 For additional information and a free bibliography, please contact him through www.psychologytoday.com/blog/spycatcher or www.jnforensics.com.
 Joe can be found on twitter: @navarrotells or on Facebook.
 His latest book, Dangerous Personalities, (Rodale) is available on Amazon.

 If you are interested in how body language is used in a forensic setting, please read Three Minutes to Doomsday; An FBI Agent, A Traitor, And The Worst Breech in U.S History (Scribner) - a true life account of how body language was used to catch a spy and uncover the "worst espionage breach in U.S history."